jerch/pyside-uicfix/README.md

 # pyside-uicfix

-A simple drop-in to use PyQt's `loadUiType` and `loadUi` with PySide.
-Only tested with Python 2.7.
+A simple drop-in for `loadUiType` and `loadUi` with PySide.
+Tested with PySide 1.2.4 in Python 2.7 and 3.4 (Ubuntu)

+## Requires

+On Ubuntu you need to install the pyside-tools package along with Pyside.

 ## Examples
 ```python